Who Needs a Sask Boat License?

 The fastest and easiest way to get a Sask boat license is to take a boater education and safety course approved by Transport Canada.
 You can choose from online and in-person options like BOATERexam.

-The exam consists of 50 multiple-choice questions, and you need to score 75% or higher to pass.
+After completing the online coursework, you'll take a final exam consisting of 50 multiple-choice questions.
+You need to score 75% or higher to pass.

 If you're unsuccessful on your first exam try, you can retake it after 24 hours.
 However, if you don't pass it on your second try, you'll be required to retake the course before attempting to retake the test.
 This process ensures you understand the rules and regulations before getting on the water.

-To get your PCOC, you'll need to pass the exam at the end of the course.
-Once you do that, your card is valid for life.
+After passing the exam, you'll receive your PCOC as proof of your boating safety certification.
+Your card is valid for life!
 You won't have to worry about retesting later or renewing it before it expires.

 Just make sure to carry it with you anytime you're operating a boat or supervising a child acting as an operator.